 It’s harder to make a decision unless we see it in context relative to another comparable option.
 The marketers at The Economist slipped in the print only option (at $125) to make the print & web subscription look more appealing (also at $125).
 They don’t know if you want online or print, but if you want both, the $125 for both doesn’t look so bad because you now feel like you’re getting the web part for free.

-The Solution to the ‘Missing Income Information” With Online Dating Sites
+The Solution to the ‘Missing Income Information” Issue With Dating Sites

 I already know I’m not going get any dates after I post this since guys will think I’m a gold digger, so I might as well tell you my genius solution since I’ve gone this far.